vittascience/OpenSTEAM-LMS/README.md

 3. 🏗️ Add steamlms:80 as a VirtualHost in your XAMPP/MAMP/hosting software

+4. Make sure that PHP is running a version 7.x (with x above 2).

 ## Database setup

 To setup the database, just load the .sql file that is in the folder ```sql-files``` at the root of the repository.
 To avoid any issue, it it very important to disactivate the foreign key check.